Single Hormuz shock closes the loop: energy, consumption, and monetary policy

 - 2026-W15

-April 10: March CPI +0.9% MoM, +3.3% YoY, the highest in ~2 years.
-Gasoline alone (+21.2%, largest monthly gain since 1967) explained ~75% of headline; core remained stable at +0.2% MoM, +2.6% YoY.
-By April 8, JPMorgan priced zero 2026 rate cuts.
-April 28-29 FOMC confirmed a hold.
+April 10: March CPI +0.9% MoM, +3.3% YoY, highest in ~2 years.
+Gasoline alone (+21.2%, largest monthly gain since 1967) explains ~75% of headline; core remains stable at +0.2% MoM, +2.6% YoY.
+By April 8, JPMorgan prices zero 2026 rate cuts.
+April 28–29 FOMC confirms a hold.

 - 2026-W16

 April 13: Trump full port blockade of Iran.
-April 16: Iran foreign minister signals Hormuz "completely open"; WTI drops 9.8%.
+April 16: Iran foreign minister signals Hormuz 'completely open'; WTI drops 9.8%.
 April 17: ceasefire expectations send S&P past 7,100 for the first time.
 April 18: Iran re-blocks; Brent bounces to 96.18.
-Within one week the "war on/off" toggle flips twice, anchoring to IEA March data on -10.1 mb/d record disruption.
+Within one week the 'war on/off' toggle flips twice, anchoring to IEA March data on -10.1 mb/d record disruption.
 EIA forecasts April average gasoline at $4.30/gallon peak.

 - 2026-W17